Frequently Asked Questions

 May I apply if my previous application was unsuccessful?

 You are welcome to apply to the IHRTP if your previous application was unsuccessful, or if you were unable to attend.
-Please note that reapplying will require submitting a new application form, as to ensure that the evaluation of your application takes into consideration new information you will have provided.
-Your application will be studied in light of all other applications received this year.
+Please note that reapplying will require submitting a new application form and updated documents.
+Your application will be studied alongside all other applications received this year.

 May I apply to the IHRTP if I have participated in another Equitas training program?